buqeye/LearningFromData/_sources/content/Basics/lecture_01.md

 \end{align}

 * i.e., the sum of probabilities is equal to one.
-* exhaustive, exclusive $\Longrightarrow$ cf. complete, orthonormal (includes all values and there is no overlap between members of the set).
+* exhaustive, exclusive $\Longrightarrow$ cf. complete, orthonormal (includes all possible values and there is no overlap between members of the set).
 * the sum rule *implies* marginalization

     \begin{align}